 The Tuscan cuisine: ancient dishes and traditional Tuscan flavours, chianina, extra virgin olive oil…

-Tuscan cooking is made up of many and varied dishes, but some traditional dishes, remained unchanged over time, are common to all areas of Tuscany.
+Tuscan cuisine is made up of many different dishes, but some traditional dishes, unchanged over time, are common to all areas of the region.

-At the heart of the Tuscan table there is a product that is unique in Italy: the “sciocco” bread (without salt).
-It seems that this practice not to add salt to the bread is due to the ancient rivalry between Florence and Pisa, which led the latter to block the salt trade.
+At the heart of the Tuscan table is a product unique in Italy: “sciocco” bread.
+This custom of not adding salt to bread appears to be due to the ancient rivalry between Florence and Pisa, which led the latter to block the salt trade.

-In any case, this feature goes well with the tasty cuisine and Tuscan salami.
+In any case, this characteristic pairs well with the flavorful cuisine and Tuscan cured meats.

-Bread has been always considered sacred in Tuscany.
-In the past, after it is cooked in a wood oven (present in almost all the houses), it is kept in a kitchen cupboard for weeks.
-Even today it is tradition not to waste it and the bread is used in many popular dishes: panzanella, ribollita, pappa al pomodoro, fettunta (bruschetta).
+Bread has always been sacred in Tuscany.
+In the past, after baking it in a wood-fired oven (present in almost every farmhouse), it was stored in cupboards for weeks.
+Even today, it is still traditional not to waste it, and stale bread is used in many popular recipes: panzanella, ribollita, pappa al pomodoro, and fettunta (bruschetta).

 Excellent Tuscan pecorino cheese, often accompanied in our valley with particular honeys or jams, such as red onion jam or candied figs, are famous all over Italy.